- Develop both the practical skills and the theoretical knowledge you need to become an effective police officer

 The PEQF (Policing Education Qualifications Framework) is a new, professional framework for the training of police officers and staff.
 As of 1st January 2020, successful appointment as a police officer in any one of the 43 Police Forces in England and Wales will be dependent upon the completion of a professional educational qualification.

 The College of Policing, as the professional body of the police service, have developed three new entry routes into the police service.
-One of these routes is by completion of a Pre-Join degree, whereby students will study a three-year degree in professional policing which will equip them to deal with the exciting challenges modern policing has to offer.
+One of these routes is by completion of a Pre-Join degree, whereby students study a three-year degree in professional policing.

 As well as subject specific skills, students will have the opportunity to develop key transferable skills that are highly valued by employers in the graduate job market, including the ability to present and develop a cohesive argument, IT skills, research and problem-solving skills, communication skills and working as part of a team.